gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

      warning: "x.ads" has dynamic elaboration checks and with's
      warning:   "y.ads" which has static elaboration checks

-The warnings can be suppressed by binder switch :switch:`-ws`.
+You can suppress these warnings by specifying binder switch :switch:`-ws`.

 .. _ABE_Diagnostics: